Your Remote Desktop Services session has ended, possibly for...

 Feel tired to fix RDP errors?
 It’s time to void the errors like Your Remote Desktop service session has ended completely by switching to a completely free & safe third-party utility for remote connection, AnyViewer.
 Compared with RDP, it has those advantages.

-- 2. It supports remote connection over different networks without port forwarding.
+2. Easy setup for remote access over the internet: It supports remote connection over different networks without port forwarding or setting up VPN.

-- 3. It adopts ECC (Elliptic Curve Cryptography) encryption algorithm.
+3. High security: It adopts ECC (Elliptic Curve Cryptography) encryption algorithm for end-to-end encryption.
 Compared with the RSA, adopted by RDP, ECC can offer the same cryptographic strength as RAS, with much smaller key sizes.

 Now, let’s work through how it works: